APTEM591/Unity-Project-Designer/README.md

 ### Via .unitypackage

 Download the latest `.unitypackage` from the [Releases](https://github.com/APTEM591/com.gamespear.project-designer/releases) page and import it via `Assets > Import Package > Custom Package...`.

-### Via Local Folder

-1. Clone or download this repository.
-2. Add it via the Package Manager using `Add package from disk...` and selecting `package.json`, or copy the folder into your project's `Assets`.

 ## Usage & Settings